gamzezorlubas/sentiment_analysis/README.md

-# sentiment_analysis
+# Sentiment Analysis

-Sentiment analysis of designer reviews using python and transformers library
+Simple sentiment analysis of designer reviews using python and transformers library